biccio/precisiondocs/content/p/the-pros-and-cons-of-embedding-technical-documentation-inside-the-codebase/index.md

 ---
 title: The Pros and Cons of Embedding Documentation in Code
 date: 2024-09-30
 summary: Embedding documentation in code offers easy access and encourages updates but can cause clutter and limited structure.
-OpenAPI provides a solution by automating and centralizing API documentation, ensuring consistency without compromising code clarity.
+Some use cases and a common middle ground.
 tags:
   - emoji
   - documentation